reneoelke/Php53to54/README.md

 	phpcs -p --standard=PHP53to54 <source-path>

-If you did not put the Standard into PHP_CodeSniffers Standard directory you can specify the external location of the standard like this:
+If you did not put the Standard into PHP_CodeSniffers Standard directory you can specify the external location of the standard.
+Note that the path to the standard must be a full qualified path:

 	phpcs -p -standard=/Users/frank/Downloads/jagger/Standards/PHP53to54 <source-path>